dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 *  If there are no errors, save the data and redirect.
 *  If there are errors, show the page again with validation messages.
 Client-side validation is identical to traditional ASP.NET Core MVC applications.
 In many cases, validation errors would be caught on the client and never submitted to the server.

-When the data is entered successfully, the `OnPostAsync` handler method calls the `RedirectToPage` helper method to return an instance of `RedirectToPageResult`.This is a new action result, similar to `RedirectToAction` or `RedirectToRoute`, but customized for pages.
+When the data is entered successfully, the `OnPostAsync` handler method calls the `RedirectToPage` helper method to return an instance of `RedirectToPageResult`.
+This is a new action result, similar to `RedirectToAction` or `RedirectToRoute`, but customized for pages.
 In the preceding sample, it redirects to the root Index page (`/Index`). `RedirectToPage` is detailed in the [URL generation for Pages](#url_gen) section.

 When the submitted form has validation errors (that are passed to the server), the`OnPostAsync` handler method calls the `Page` helper method. `Page` returns an instance of `PageResult`.
 This is similar to how actions in controllers return `View`. `PageResult` is the default <!-- Review  --> return type for a handler method.
 A handler method that returns `void` will render the page.